The Private Land Stewardship

-PLS Academy
+Academy

-The Course Design
+The Academy Design

-This course emphasizes the importance of private lands and the collaboration needed between landowners and natural resource professionals to conserve them.
-Students will explore private land stewardship (PLS), its history, national and regional trends, common approaches and tools, and the legal, regulatory, and economic challenges and opportunities associated with it.
-The course also covers fostering stewardship from various perspectives, including those of agency, professional managers, and landowners, as well as the development of a land ethic.
+Students will explore private land stewardship, including its history, national and regional trends, common approaches and tools, and the legal, regulatory and economic factors that shape stewardship decisions.
+The course also examines how stewardship is fostered from multiple perspectives, including agencies, professional managers and landowners, while introducing the development of a land ethic.

-Collaborators are encouraged to adapt the course materials to align with their regional needs and stakeholder priorities, while maintaining the integrity and foundational principles of sustainable land stewardship that underpin the Private Land Stewardship Academy's mission.
+While the core content and objectives of the Private Land Stewardship Academy will remain consistent, delivery methods, credit designations and administrative oversight may vary by institution.
+Collaborators are encouraged to adapt course materials to reflect regional needs and stakeholder priorities while maintaining the foundational principles of sustainable land stewardship that guide the academy’s mission.

 Topics include: